-LINE 13 Enter your payments on Lines 13(a) through 13(d).
+Enter your payments on Lines 13(a) through 13(d).
 Enter the sum of your payments on Line 13.

-LINE 14 Calculate the balance of the tax due (Line 12 minus Line 13).
+Calculate the balance of the tax due (Line 12 minus Line 13).
 Enter the remainder or balance of tax due on line 14.

-LINE 15 Calculate your interest and penalties, if any, as follows, and enter the amounts on Lines 15(a) through 15(d).
+Calculate your interest and penalties, if any, as follows, and enter the amounts on Lines 15(a) through 15(d).
 Enter sum of interest and penalties on Line 15.

-(a) INTEREST: Interest is calculated on the balance of tax due from the original due date to the date paid at the applicable rate listed below.
+(a) INTEREST Interest is calculated on the balance of tax due from the original due date to the date paid at the applicable rate listed below.
 Tax due multiplied by the number of days from due date to date tax was paid, then multiplied by daily rate decimal equivalent.

+Х • = Interest due

-Tax Due Number of Days Daily Decimal Rate Equivalent | Enter on Line 15(a)]
+Tax Due # of Days Daily Decimal Enter on Line 15(a)

+Rate Equivalent